how we compile telepoem numbers

 The first Telepoem Booth debuted in Mesa, AZ at the spark!
 Festival of Creativity at the Mesa Arts Center which featured Mesa, Phoenix and Valley poets.
 Another Telepoem Booth was placed in Flagstaff, AZ for a year and a half with Flagstaff poets in the directory.
 A Telepoem Booth is placed permanently in State College, PA (home of Penn State) with 150 poems from writers in the area.
 The Telepoem Booth organization is led by creator and writer Elizabeth Hellstern and consists of four part-time professionals: a fabricator and sculptor, a computer programmer, an electrician and an art historian who specializes in contemporary art.

-We now have 450 poems by 80+ regional, national and international poets in the telepoem book.
+By the end of 2018, we will have 750 poems by regional, national and international poets in the Telepoem Book.

 We take the personal area code of each poet and put it first; then the poet's last name translates into the three prefix numbers; and finally, the poem title is the last four suffix digits.